Ismino/pastaitaliano/README.md

 The local development section gives instructions on how someone else could make a copy of your project to play with on their local machine.
 This section will get more complex in the later projects, and can be a great reference to yourself if you forget how to do this.

-#### How to Fork

-Place instructions on how to fork your project here.

-#### How to Clone

-Place instructions on how to clone your project here.

 ## Testing

 TESTING.md file [here](testing.md)